google/codeworld/web/help/GuideUnit1.md

 ~~~~~

 This code says that your program is a drawing of a nametag, a nametag
-contains lettering of the name, and the name is "Guiseppe".
+contains lettering of the name and the name is "Guiseppe".
 So "Guiseppe"
 is written on the name tag.

 !!!
 Warning
     Don't put quotes around a variable!
-    This code includes the expression `lettering(name)`, **without**
+    This code includes the expression `lettering(name)` **without**
     quotation marks.
 What would happen if you write `lettering("name")`
     with the quotation marks?
 You'd see a nametag with the word "name"
     written on it.
 Oops!